Panasonic GH2 vs GX85

 It is notable that the GH2 has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GH2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH2 was succeeded by the Panasonic GH3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GH2 and GX85 can be found, respectively, in the Panasonic GH2 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GH2 and the Panasonic GX85?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.